Holo-Host/holo-zato-api/README.md

   * Authentication can be obtained from the HoloCentral team.

-### About this document
+### Services for Creating New Full Routes

-The services listed in this document (below) are listed in the order in which the following entries should be made when setting up new routes for new nodes, as follows:
+The following services are listed in the order in which the following entries should be made when setting up new routes for new hosts, as follows:

 1. holo-cloudflare-dns-create
 1. holo-proxy-service-create